the42/sbclean/README.md

-sbclean - seven bite clean encoding
+sbclean - eight bit clean encoding
 ===================================

 sbclean is a package which provides functionality to